 Recovery International Meeting: 7 pm.
 Helping those suffering from mental health issues lead more peaceful and productive lives, this group is open to all, meeting weekly at Holy Myrrh-Bearers Church, 900 Fairview Road, Swarthmore.

-The Science of Mindfulness at SPL: 10 am – noon.
-(Through September 13.)
-Video lecture series delivered and convened by Harvard Medical School professor Ronald Siegal.
-Each week.
-Three segments and refreshments.
+Great Geological Wonders at SPL: 10 am – noon.
+(Weekly through December 20.)
+Video lecture series on 36 spectacular sites, delivered by professor Michael Wysession.
+Three segments and refreshments each week.
 Swarthmore Public Library, 121 Park Avenue.

 Ghosts of Ridley Township: 1:15 pm.
 Lori Hull of ParaStudy gives the spooky lowdown to conclude the free October speakers series at Schoolhouse Center, 600 Swarthmore Avenue, Folsom.